 Thus, this marketing technique is based solely on a merchant/customer relationship, without any financial incentive.
 This scheme is then an excellent vector of visibility and conversion, on the sole condition that the returns you receive from your UGC campaigns are positive and rewarding for your brand!

-How do you design an effective UGC campaign?
+How do you create an effective UGC campaign?

 Is your website in dire need of a new lease on life for a more efficient content marketing plan?
-If you want to opt for this webmarketing lever, you should know that users offer some important advantages.
+If you want to opt for this digital marketing lever, you should know that users offer some important advantages.

 User-generated content and SEO

-Implementing such a marketing strategy will be beneficial for your search engine optimization and for your organic traffic:
+Implementing such a marketing tactic can be beneficial for your search engine optimization and for your organic traffic:

-• The time spent by users on your pages will increase.
+- The time spent by users on your pages is going to increase.

-• Customers explain and describe their recommendation with precision, these comments will improve the semantics of your pages and better reference you in search engines.
-A contribution for your site which will then be able to move up the pages of Google by multiplying the keywords.
+- Customers explain and describe their recommendation with precision, and these comments can improve the semantics of your pages and better rank your website in search engines.
+A contribution for your site that is then going to be able to move up the pages of Google by multiplying the keywords.

-• Users provide you with paragraphs or blog posts, adding backlinks to your site, which is gold for your pages!
+- Users provide you with a few written paragraphs or blog articles, adding backlinks to your site, which is gold for your pages!

 By opening the door to these spontaneous posts, you’ll maximize the chances for your site to be referenced in the best way on search engines, but also to take the pulse of your service, your catalog, to always improve.

-The aim of your UGC strategy is going to be to encourage people to leave comments, share images and videos, talk about your brand on forums, etc. Encourage these internet users to talk about you and to follow you with the following:
+The aim of your UGC strategy is going to be to boost engagement and encourage people to leave comments, share photos and videos, talk about your brand on forums, etc. Encourage these internet users to talk about your business and to follow you with the following types of content:

-• Reposting publications: By creating specific hashtags, you can invite your customers to post content related to your catalog.
+- Reposting publications: By creating a specific hashtag, you can invite your customers to post content related to your products.
 On your side, offer the possibility “to repost the best content on the brand's account.”
 If your professional account has many subscribers, smaller accounts will feel valued by this initiative.

-• Reviews with images: Many merchant sites allow users to leave reviews with visuals to prove to future buyers the quality of the services.
+- Reviews with images: Many merchant sites allow users to leave reviews detailing their experiences with brands along with photos to prove to future buyers the quality of the products and/or services.
 Do the same!

-It’s up to you to be creative to create a real relationship between your customers and your brand!
+It’s up to you to be creative and use all the tools at your disposal to create a real relationship between your customers and your brand!

 Criticism is, of course, quite easy in this day and age, but the interest for brands and merchants is going to be to learn to question themselves while gaining humility.
 Your service won’t be perfect every day: it’s up to you to deal with bad comments and negative opinions from consumers, if they’re based on real arguments (obviously).